Aspiring-Writer/_posts/kaa-2.md

 I winced, "But, but, how did you know that?"

 His eyes glimmered and he continued down the hallway, tugging along.
-Confusion took control over my mind and the banging in my head increased.
+Confusion took control of my mind and the banging in my head increased.

 What is happening?
 He broke into my home, God only knows how, and kidnapped me.
 Why?
 What does he want?
 Is he a psychopath?
 Did he... did he *touch* me?
 I started to panic.
 No, no, no, this couldn't be happening to me.
 Not again, please God, no.